 - Wider and lower rear liftgate opening improves ease of loading and unloading

 - Dual level cargo board offers flexibility with the ability to accommodate taller items using the lower level setting

 - Larger front door openings as a result of sculpted front door panels

 The 2020 Soul’s stronger structure benefits from an increased use of Advanced High Strength Steel (AHSS), hot stamped components, and structural adhesive.
-With stronger bones, the 2020 Soul is expected to achieve the highest safety ratings from the Insurance Institute for Highway Safety (IIHS) and National Traffic Highway Safety Administration (NHTSA).
+With stronger bones, the 2020 Soul is expected to achieve the highest safety ratings according to an auto insurance agency.

 Next-Gen Infotainment and Kia Drive Wise Technologies